 We've documented 3 accessibility features for Visual in Overwatch which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Medium Contrast: Game uses generally well contrasting and bright visuals, or has a slider to make this the case.

 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.

 Colour adjustments: Adjust colours of characters or game elements for greater visibility.
 Includes the ability to select which type of colour blind mode you require.

 Similar Games With More Accessibility Features for Visual

 If you want to play Overwatch, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Overwatch has 1 accessibility feature for Audio which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Overwatch which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.